jaalto/project--procmail-lib/lib-stebbens/01README.txt

         this directory, please contact Alan.

-	NOTE: There is no support for these modules, so bug reports against them is probably in vain (please report problems directly to Alan).
+	NOTE: There is no support for these modules, so bug reports against them is probably in vain (unless you can contact Alan directly).

 	-- 2008-09-19 Jari Aalto <jari.aalto@cante.net>